escottalexander/stablecoin-challenge/README.md

 ## Checkpoint 5: 📈 Accruing Interest & Managing Borrow Rates

-🛠️ Now lets set up the ability for the rate controller to change the borrow rate.
+🛠️ Now let's set up the ability for the rate controller to change the borrow rate.

 Whenever the rate is changed we need to "lock-in" all the interest accrued since the last rate change using the `_accrueInterest` method we created in checkpoint 2.